 The charming Matjiesfontein lies just off the N1 past Touwsriver en route to Laingsburg, in the Klein Karoo.
 However, we came the other way round slipping past Lainsburg; a town yet to step foot in.

 Take a slow walk down the street and pop into the old Post Office; filled with so many history books and gifts.
-The floors creek as you step on the wooden floors, retaining to it’s character.
+The floors creak as you step on the wooden floors, retaining to its character.

 Don’t you just love the old, rustic petrol pumps?
 Definitely giving me nostalgia.

 The infamous train station.
-Unfortunately, the Marie Rawdon Museum housed at the station was closed which carries old vintage collectibles but that didn’t stop use from walking along the platform.
+Unfortunately, the Marie Rawdon Museum housed at the station was closed which carries old vintage collectibles but that didn’t stop us from walking along with the platform.

 Parked right outside is the Red London Bus.
 It cannot be missed.
 Wish I could take a ride in it but I do hear that it provides one with a tour of the village.
 Will have to come back for just that.

 Let’s just leisure the town a bit more.
 Fascinating quaint little village; sticking to it’s on identity and heritage.